Skip to main content

 You can also use instrumentation.js if you are not using Typescript.

-Once the application runs with the above code, it will start pushing traces to Levitate.
-You can see the result in action by looking at the APM dashboard in Levitate.
+Once the application runs with the above code, it will start pushing traces to Last9.
+You can see the result in action by looking at the APM dashboard in Last9.

 image